-Flow Regime in two-phase liquid-gas flow - Fluid Flow
+Flow Regime in two-phase liquid-gas flow

 In two-phase liquid-gas flow, the distribution of the respective liquid and gas phases in the pipeline is an important aspect of their description.
 Their description descriptions exhibit some commonly observed flow structures known as two-phase flow patterns or flow regime.
 These flow patterns have particular identifying characteristics.
 Pressure drops and heat transfer coefficients are closely related to the local two-phase flow structure of the fluid.
 As a result, the prediction of two-phase flow pattern or structure is an important aspect of modelling two-phase pipe flow.